Visual Novels, A History:

 2002 also sees the creation of Galaxy Angel, by Broccoli.
 Galaxy Angel in the visual novels was always meant to be a serious love story, which went all the way to 2009 with sequels, but it will always be best known for its comical anime adaption, which it also produced alongside its visual novel stories.
 The Galaxy Angel anime is enormous and hilarious, so Broccoli did a good job either way.

 2002 also sees the return of Leaf with the visual novel/rpg hybrid Utawarerumono.
 This was the first good hybrid of its kind, so we see Leaf breaking ground yet again.
 Utawarerumono received an excellent anime adaption that covers the story from beginning to end.
-Utawarerumono 2 has also been animated, and Utawarerumono 3's visual novel is coming out in English in the near future.
+Utawarerumono 2 has also been animated, and Utawarerumono 3's visual novel has at least come out in English.
 Another Leaf hybrid visual novel/rpg, Tears to Tiara, likewise had success, likewise had an anime adaption, and likewise has a sequel visual novel.

 2003 features the beginning of the famous Muv-Luv series by Age.
 Muv-Luv Alternative Total Eclipse got an anime adaption, but that was never considered the best part of the series.
 Another spinoff, Schwarzesmarken, is a great anime, but the critical actual original series still hasn't been touched.
 As a result, Muv-Luv may be the most neglected good visual novel series in terms of anime adaptions of them all.
 Muv-Luv continues as a series to this day.